The Visa Waiver Program

 What countries take part in the Visa Waiver Program?

 The countries that the attorney General has designated for inclusion in the Visa Waiver program are those nations that present little law enforcement challenges to the United States (e.g. low rates of fraud, high counter-terrorism co0peration) and have low rates of disqualification for non-immigrant entry into the United States.
-At present citizens of the following countries are eligible for the Visa Waiver program:
+At present the visa waiver program is applicable to the following 38 countries:

 The visa waiver program does not apply to British overseas citizens, British defendant territories’ citizens, or citizens of British Commonwealth countries.